vuejs/rfcs/README.md

 - A new feature that creates new API surface area
 - Changing the semantics or behavior of an existing API
-- The removal of features that already shipped as part of the release channel.
+- The removal of features that are already shipped as part of the release channel.
 - The introduction of new idiomatic usage or conventions, even if they do not include code changes to Vue itself.

 Some changes do not require an RFC: